 TAOA is a non profit organization dedicated to advancing ostomy health through advocacy, education, and professional interaction.
 We are an affiliated support group of the The United Ostomy Associations of America, Inc. Membership is open to ostomates, nurses and friends who support our mission.
 New members are always welcome.
 Please click here to find the membership application form.

-Our October meeting will be held online using Zoom due to the COVID-19 restrictions.
+Our November meeting is cancelled due to the election.
+Future meetings are being held online.
 Due to the restrictions currently in place and the fact that many of our members are in high-risk categories for the COVID-19 coronavirus, we are not able to meet in person.
 Updates will be posted here and Zoom details emailed to the membership prior to the scheduled date/time of our regular meetings for the next few months to inform you whether or not the meeting will be held.

 In the meantime, please follow good practices and try to keep yourselves healthy until we get through this event.

 Hello Everyone!
 Just a quick reminder we'll be having our last meeting before summer break this Tuesday, June 5, 2018.
 We'd love to see you all there, but if you don't make it to the meeting, have a great summer and we'll see you in September.
 Also a quick reminder, membership fees are due before the September meeting, so now's a great time to send them in.
 You can find the form here or by clicking "Join" on the menu to the left.

 It's that time of year!
 Ostomy Awareness Day is right around the corner and will be held this year on Saturday, October 7, 2017.
 As you may be aware this year's theme is Navigate the Journey Together.
 We want to champion the idea that people are not alone as they navigate through their individual journeys of living with an ostomy or continent diversion and also recognize all those who have helped them along the way.